ASC_CPU_LOG

 • Common characters are directly output.

 • Conversion specifications are used to control the formatted output of parameters.
-Each conversion specification begins with a percent sign (%) and is followed by a type specifier that specifies the type of the output data.
-The supported data types are the same as those in C/C++.
+Each conversion specification starts with a percent sign (%) and is followed by a type specifier, which specifies the type of the output data.
+The supported data types comply with the C/C++ specifications.

 ...